Amar Akbar Anthony: AnalysisAmar Akbar Anthony incorporates a strong element of secularism within a Bollywood masala film. Analysts such as Virdi (2003) and Kavoori & Punathambekar (2008) note that the themes of Desai's "magnum opus" include religious pluralism and secular nationalism. Philip Lutgendorf hints that the separation of the three children on Indian Independence Day is akin to the Partition of India. Similarly, Vijay Mishra (2013) argues that the film reaffirmed India's "liberal ethos."

 The film's masala style is evident in its plot and characters.
 According to Varia (2013), Amar Akbar Anthony was conceived as a tragedy but later incorporated many other genres.
-Dickson (2016) commented that the film featured a plot which would "give even Shakespeare migraines."
+Dickson (2016) commented that the film featured a plot that was so complex that it would "give even Shakespeare migraines."
 Some authors also highlight the archetypal character of the suffering and self-sacrificing mother (Roy).
 However, Dinesh Raheja concludes that "ultimately, the show belongs to Amitabh Bachchan.
 In a tailor-made role, he has the audience in stitches.
 Despite his playing an implausible character, one quickly surrenders one's reservations in favour of a rollicking romp."